rajinigurijala/Capstone3/README.md

 After performing exploratory data analysis, data cleaning, data visualizations, we had split the data into train and test data with 64% and 33% proportions.

-An evluation of various supervised machine learning algorithms resulted in selecting and training the Gradient Boosting model to predict income with 94% accuracy.
+An evaluation of various supervised machine learning algorithms resulted in selecting and training the best model.
+The Gradient Boosting model is refined further to predict income with 94% accuracy.

 ### Technologies Used
 - Python, Numpy, Pandas, Matplotlib, Seaborn, sklearn